 Fortune: Well, thank you.
 I’m trying to.
 I am trying to for sure.
 It's just weird when you do everything you can to have control of yourself, to master yourself and have control of your life, and you feel like you're in control but then your brain sometimes just decides, “nope, you're not.”
 Just don’t be afraid.
 You just have to face it head on.
 Get through it.
 Find the right therapist.
 Start journaling all of your thoughts.
 Start dealing because panic attacks are like demonic possession.
 If nobody is around, I’ll call somebody or whoever is around .I’ll have them read off the symptoms of panic to me because it helps me like get back in touch with reality and acknowledge that what I'm having is a panic attack and I'm not actually dying.

-I want to talk about the themes in some of the songs on your last album, Discipline and Desire, directly addressed power dynamics.
-It obviously reflected your experiences working as a dominatrix.
+Your previous work specifically addressed power dynamics, reflecting your experiences working as a dominatrix.
 But American Tragic instead revolves around classic gothic imagery like martyrdom and loneliness.
 I know that goth women in particular are drawn to the dominatrix lifestyle and that those sub-cultures tend to intersect.
 Do you personally feel the over-lap of goth culture and women who domm?